Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/DepthOfField.md

 <img src="images/MityDepth-uncrop.JPG" alt="image"/>

 This is the micrometer at 90 degrees to the optical axis of the lens, also cropped.
-It shows that there is sharp focus, but that I need to be using slices taken at one or at most two micrometers apart.
+It shows that there is sharp focus, but that I need to be using slices taken ten or twenty micrometers apart.
+In the end I settled on 17 microns which was 17 x 128 steps of the stepper motor.

 <img src="images/MityDepth.jpg" alt="image"/>